Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Classical and quantum thermalization

-Contemporary approaches towards a resolution of the QTP, such as the eigenstate thermalization hypothesis (ETH)\cite{ETH0,ETH1,ETHRigol2008,Mori_2018_ETH_rev,ETHREview,ETH_typ_MBL_GGE,Gogolin_2016_ETH}, coupled with insights from open quantum systems and the decoherence paradigm~\cite{Zurek2009,Schlosshauer_2005,Breur_Petr02}, both, prescribe a restricted set of observables as `physically accessible' and admit purely agent-dependent notions of irreversibility.
-Again, such notions are only valid for specific, non-uniquely decomposable ensembles (with epistemic restrictions) and cannot constitute an agent independent or objective notion of equilibrium (for all possible observables), nor can it explain how a single quantum system undergoes irreversible dynamics.
+Indeed, contemporary approaches towards a resolution of the QTP, such as the eigenstate thermalization hypothesis (ETH)\cite{ETH0,ETH1,ETHRigol2008,Mori_2018_ETH_rev,ETHREview,ETH_typ_MBL_GGE,ETH_typ_MBL_GGE}, coupled with insights from open quantum systems and the decoherence paradigm~\cite{Zurek2009,Schlosshauer_2005,Breur_Petr02}, both, prescribe a restricted set of observables as `physically accessible' and admit purely agent-dependent notions of irreversibility.
+Again, such notions are only valid for specific, non-uniquely decomposable ensembles (with epistemic restrictions) and cannot constitute an agent independent or objective notion of equilibrium (valid without imposing restriction on observables or knowledge), nor can it explain how a single quantum system undergoes irreversible dynamics.

+Decoherence~\cite{Zurek2009,Schlosshauer_2005,Breur_Petr02} based approaches, focus on ensembles of a sub-system, or equivalently a restriction of observables to only sub-system observables $\mathcal{A}_S \subset \mathcal{A}$.
+Normal states on these restricted set of observables ($\mathcal{A}_S$) are generically mixed sub-system density operators, corresponding to the marginalized state of the sub-system averaged over all possible environment states.
+In other words, one restricts to `accessible' observables of the form, $\ \mathcal{A}_S\ni\hat{O}=\hat{O}_S\,\otimes\hat{\mathbb{I}}_E $, where $S$ represents the sub-system under study and $E$ represents its complement, usually an inaccessible environment ($\hat{\mathbb{I}}$ is the identity operator).
+This automatically implies that agents may possess only the information contained in reduced sub-system states, $\hat{\rho}_S=\mathrm{Tr}_E[\hat{\rho}]$ ($\mathrm{Tr}_E[...]$ denotes a partial trace operation), since for all $\hat{O}\in \mathcal{A}_S$, one has $\langle O\rangle=\mathrm{Tr} [\hat{O}\hat{\rho}]=\mathrm{Tr}[\hat{O}_S\,\hat{\rho}_S]$.
+These sub-system density operators or the corresponding observables may be shown to exhibit randomness and irreversible behavior under various assumptions such as a Markov assumption and the assumption that the environment is already at equilibrium~\cite{Lindblad1976,GKS76,Breur_Petr02,DeRoeck2010_QBM}.